nidhidivecha/Data_Analyst_Portfolio_Projects_Vehicle_Loan_Default_Prediction/README.md

 Explored the relationship between account details and loan default probability.

 **Sanctioned vs. Disbursed Amount Analysis:**
-Analyze the difference between sanctioned and disbursed amounts for primary and secondary loans.
+Analyzed the difference between sanctioned and disbursed amounts for primary and secondary loans.

 **Enquiries and Risk:**
 Investigated if customers with a higher number of enquiries are higher risk candidates.